SmartHomeGuys/Bluetooth-Proxy/README.md

 - The device itself uses an ESP32-C3 chip that is powered by the built in USB port, no external USB cable is needed to power it.
 - The firmware of the Bluetooth Proxy is based on ESPHome and flashed with version 2025.8.2 or higher.
 This version made the C3 chip alot more stable in our testing.
 - Wi-Fi protocol used is 2.4ghz.
-- Initial setup of the device to connect it to Wi-Fi can be done using a USB, or Bluetooth (if you use Home Assistant and already have a Bluetooth proxy).
+- Initial setup of the device to connect it to Wi-Fi can be done using USB, or Bluetooth (if you use Home Assistant and already have a Bluetooth proxy).